SPoovathumkadavil/Syvio-Detrola/BIO/Biology.md

 > [!example]- Structure and Function Artifacts
 > >```dataview
 > >TABLE importance
-> >FROM "BIO/Cell Structure and Function"
+> >FROM "BIO/Expanding on Natural Selection"
 > >WHERE type = "Artifact"
 > >SORT importance DESC
 >>```